stat231-f20/pug-blogs/_posts/2020-11-20-letsgetfiscal.md

 ---
 author: Let's Get Fiscal
-title: Where should the next McDonald's be located?
+title: Where should the next Starbuck's be located?
-featimg: fiscal.jpg
+featimg: fiscal1.jpg
 tags: [text]
 category: [standard]
 ---

-Particularly as it plans to introduce <a href = "https://www.bbc.com/news/business-54883140#:~:text=Fast%20food%20giant%20McDonald's%20has,chicken%20substitutes%20and%20breakfast%20sandwiches." target="blank">plant-based burgers</a>!
-Here we'll add text enticing the reader to <a href="https://stat231-f20.github.io/Blog-LetsGetFiscal/" target="blank">check out your post</a>!
-We can also update the picture to be a cool visualization you've created.
+What can the current distribution of Starbucks stores tell us about societal factors across the country?
+Which factors should the brand consider when expanding into new locations?
+How can companies like Starbucks, which pride themselves in a positive social and environmental outlook, incorporate such values into their corporate strategy - especially in the current pandemic?
+Explore these questions and more in <a href="https://stat231-f20.github.io/Blog-LetsGetFiscal/" target="blank">this blog post</a> by Let's Get Fiscal, complete with maps and clustering analyses.